ZhenyingZhu/StudyNotes/SystemDesign.md

 - Sliding window log: log timestamp of the earlier request in the window.
 Consume a lot memory.
 - Sliding window counter: use percentage. smooth out spike but not so precise.

+Design

+- Use in-mem cache (redis) to store counters for user + IP

 ## System Design Interview The Big Archive

 ### Data base isolation level